elven-js/elvenjs-website/src/docs/sdk-reference.md

 **No arguments**.

-### Exported classes and types from erdjs
+### Exported classes and types from sdk-js

-Below is the list of exported helpers, classes, and types from erdjs.
-You can read more about them in the [erdjs cookbook](https://docs.elrond.com/sdk-and-tools/erdjs/erdjs-cookbook/), also please check the [recipes](/docs/recipes.html) section, where you will find some of the use cases related to these:
+Below is the list of exported helpers, classes, and types from sdk-js.
+You can read more about them in the [sdk-js cookbook](https://docs.multiversx.com/sdk-and-tools/sdk-js/sdk-js-cookbook), also please check the [recipes](/docs/recipes.html) section, where you will find some of the use cases related to these:

 - `TokenPayment`
 - `Address`